Skip to main content

 How is my Engagement Monitored?

-UG students: 2 x contact points in a rolling 4 week period
+UG students: 2 contact points in a rolling 4-week period

-PGT students: During taught modules: 2 x contact points in a rolling 4 week period
+During taught modules: 2 contact points in a rolling 4-week period

-During research modules: 1 x contact point per month
+During research modules: 1 contact point per month

-Whilst undertaking your dissertation: 1 x contact point per month
+Whilst undertaking your dissertation: 1 contact point per month

 You will not be made aware which sessions have been set by your School as designated contact points.
 It is therefore imperative that you participate in all areas of your course in-person.
 Please note that virtual meetings will not count as a contact point met.

-The QUB Engagement Monitoring App should be used to record your attendance at QUB lectures, tutorials, seminars etc. When you attend class, an academic member of staff will display a QR code for you to scan using your phone.
+The QUB Engagement Monitoring Web App should be used to record your attendance at QUB lectures, tutorials, seminars.
+When you attend class, an academic member of staff will display a QR code for you to scan using your phone.

-To use this service, you must be a current student or staff member at the University with an active user account, and have a strong Wi-Fi or mobile data connection.
+To use this service, you must be a current student at the University, with an active user account, and have a strong Wi-Fi or mobile data connection.
 Start by scanning the QR code and the Attendance Monitoring web page will be launched with the event details pre-populated.

 • Logging in